flucoma/flucoma-core/RollingChangeLog.md

-# Alpha-03:
+# Alpha-04:
 date:

 ## New Objects:
--

 ## New Features:

+## New Examples:

+## Bug Fixes:

+## Known Bugs Still Unfixed:

+====

+# Alpha-03:
+date: 31 Jan 2019

+## New Features:
 - (Max) init folder to create key shortcuts (shift-F to create a fluid. object)
 - (Max) bufview now has bipolar mode (and a helpfile)
+- transientslice and buftransientslice : now a minSlice argument to define the smallest slice available.

 ## New Examples:
 - bufcompose macros and folder iterations
+- updating dict (mode 1) example in the helpfile
+- commented nmf in 'real time'
+- commented impact of FFT size on nmf

 ## Bug Fixes:
 - Max’s buffer classes small bug which caused crash in specific instantiation order
 - Max’s nmfmatch~ is now behaving with filter buffer changes
 - (Max) bufview works for small buffers
 - bufnmf is now returning updated filter buffers in mode 1

-## Known Bugs Still Unfixed:
-- debounce on transient code
+- transient and buftransient - quality improved significantly with debounce fix

 ===